 Pat's Personal Page

-I've been an activist on many issues including: women, unions, the environment and the struggle against inequality.
+I've been an activist on many issues including: womens' rights, unions, the environment and the struggle against inequality.
 Leave a message and let me know what you think of my books.

 email me

 Novels should have a message.
-Literature should reflect the issues affecting peoples lives, protesting against war, defending workers' rights, and the struggle against racism and sexism.
+Literature should reflect the issues affecting peoples lives, protesting against war and destruction of the environment, defending workers' rights and the struggle against racism and sexism.
+This is the focus of my writing.

 Authors that have influenced me: